Get Started with the Content API

 - Add a catalog

 When you create a MMC store, the process creates a default catalog for you.
 The store and all catalogs that you create are automatically enabled for API management.
-The store contains a default catalog that all product gets, inserts, updates, and deletes apply to unless you specify the bmc-catalog-id query parameter in the resource URL.
+The store contains a default catalog that all product operations (add, update, delete, and get) apply to by default.
+To specify a different catalog, use the bmc-catalog-id query parameter in the resource URL.

-In certain circumstances, you can use the API with FTP to update a catalog feed.
-For information about using the API with FTP, see Can I Use the API and FTP?
+In certain circumstances, you can use the API and FTP/SFTP to update a catalog feed.
+For information about using the API with FTP/SFTP, see Can I Use the API and FTP/SFTP?